AlonEirew/wikipedia-to-elastic/README.md

 Current supported languages: *{English, French, Spanish, German, Chinese}* <br/>

 #### Extracted Relations Types and Features
-Note Relations integrity tested only for English.
-Other languages will probably require some tuning.<br/>
+*Note Relations integrity tested only for English.
+Other languages will probably require some tuning.*f<br/><br/>
 3 different types of Wikipedia pages are used: {Redirect/Disambiguation/Title} in order to extract 6 different semantic features for tasks such as Identifying Semantic Relations, Entity Linking, Cross Document Co-Reference, Knowledge Graphs, Summarization and other.